stephenajulu/julzinsight.co/content/about.md

             url: /solutions/mosib
             style: link
         content: >-
           Your business is drowning in disconnected tools and rising SaaS costs.
 Every workflow is a workaround, every report a reconciliation.
-You’re not inefficient — your infrastructure is.
+You’re not inefficient, your infrastructure is.
 We fix that.
 Julz Insight delivers a unified, modular open-source stack—ERP, CRM, documents, automation, dashboards—all designed, deployed, and managed for scale.
 You get clarity, control, and speed.
 We handle the complexity.
 Let’s build the backbone your business deserves.
+      - title: Cloud Computing Infrastructure
+        image: images/service-1.svg
+        actions:
+          - label: Learn more →
+            url: /solutions/cloud
+            style: link
+        content: >-
+          Your systems are scattered across vendors, regions, and fragile hosting setups.
+Every outage is a scramble, every deployment a gamble.
+You’re not unstable, your cloud strategy is.
+We fix that.
+Julz Insight delivers sovereign, automation-ready cloud environments—On-Prem, Hybrid, or Multi-region—built for uptime, control, and scale.
+You get resilience, observability, and speed.
+We handle the orchestration.
+Let’s deploy the infrastructure your systems deserve.
   - type: grid_section
     section_id: team
     title: The Team